coffee makers icon

 The Dinamica Series offers a fairly extensive list of drink options, an intuitive interface, and more control over your espresso shots than the Magnifica Series.

-The current model, the Dinamica Plus, used to be our best overall DeLonghi, but got unseated by the new tech in the Rivelia.
+The current model, the Dinamica Plus, used to be our favorite DeLonghi, but got unseated by the new tech in the Rivelia.

 This used to be a more confusing range with the manual milk frothing on the Dinamica, the auto milk on the Dinamica with LatteCrema, then the big-daddy with auto milk and more drinks – the Dinamica Plus.
 Thankfully, they’ve discontinued the earlier models in favour of giving you all the best features.

-➡️ As it’s the same price as the Rivelia, we’d say this is best if you’re willing to wait until the sales or get a refurbished model.
-We’ve seen more discounts on it than the Rivelia, at which point it becomes great value for money.
+➡️ As it’s the same price as the Rivelia, we’d say this is only best if you’re willing to wait until the sales or get a refurbished model.
+We’ve seen more discounts on it than the Rivelia, at which point the Dinamica Plus becomes great value for money.

 Magnifica Series